Hofmann–Löffler reaction: Initiation, inhibition, catalysis

-It was observed that N-chlorodi-n-butylamine was stable in 85% H2SO4 at 25 °C in the dark, but it began to disappear soon after irradiation with UV light.
-The reaction was found to have an induction period of about 12 minutes after the start of irradiation, but it was almost eliminated when the reaction was carried out under nitrogen atmosphere; under oxygen-free conditions a significant increase in the rate of the light-catalyzed decomposition of N-haloamines was reported.
-These observations provided a strong evidence for the inhibition of the reaction by molecular oxygen.

-It was also noted that addition of catalytic amounts of Fe2+ salts to a solution of dibutylchloroamine in H2SO4 in the dark resulted in disappearance of the chloroamine; N-butylpyrrolidine was isolated in good yield upon work-up.
-This observation was a clear indication that the decomposition of the chloroamine is a free radical chain reaction initiated by Fe2+ ion in an oxidation-reduction process.
+Molecular oxygen inhibits the reaction (trapping the radicals), but Fe2+ salts initiate it.

 Further investigations demonstrated that both the rate of the ultraviolet-catalyzed decomposition of dibutylchloroamine and the yield of newly formed pyrrolidine are strongly dependent on the acidity of the reaction medium – faster and higher-yielding reaction was observed with increasing sulfuric acid concentration.

 An important question in discussing the role of the acid is whether the N-haloamine reacts in the free base or the salt form in the initiation step.
 Based on the pKa values of the conjugate acids of 2° alkyl amines (which are generally in the range 10–11), it is evident that N-chloroamines exist largely as salts in a solution of high sulfuric acid concentration.
 As a result, in the case of chemical or thermal initiation, it is reasonable to assume that it is the N-chloroammonium ion which affords the ammonium free radical.
 The situation changes, however, when the reaction is initiated upon irradiation with UV light.
 The radiation must be absorbed and the quantum of the incident light must be large enough to dissociate the N-Cl bond in order for a photochemical reaction to occur.
-Because the conjugate acids of the N-chloroamines have no appreciable UV absorption above 225 mμ, whereas the free N-chloroamine absorb UV light of sufficient energy to cause dissociation (λmax 263 mμ, εmax 300), E. J. Corey postulated that in this case it is actually the small percentage of free N-chloroamine that is responsible for most of the initiation.
+Because the conjugate acids of the N-chloroamines have no appreciable UV absorption above 225 nm, whereas the free N-chloroamine absorb UV light of sufficient energy to cause dissociation (λmax 263 nm, εmax 300), E. J. Corey postulated that in this case it is actually the small percentage of free N-chloroamine that is responsible for most of the initiation.
 It was also suggested that the newly generated neutral nitrogen radical is immediately protonated.
 However, it is important to realize that an alternative scenario might be in operation when the reaction is initiated with the UV light; namely, the free N-haloamine might not undergo dissociation upon irradiation, but it might function as a photosensitizer instead.